-- TSO-connected demand facilities and TSO-connected CDS are subject to the requirements for outage planning.
+- TSO-connected demand facilities are subject to the requirements for outage planning.

 - A cost-based remuneration can be paid as a condition for the amendment of an availability plan.

 - The modalities on exchange of availability plans and outage coordination will be described in Terms and Conditions for the Outage Planning Agent, to be submit by the TSO for approval to the relevant regulating authority.